California rushes to contain oil spill as wildlife, beaches hit - RFI

 Los Angeles (AFP)

-Fishing operations in the area were ordered halted, and wildlife has been killed due to the 126,000-gallon (480,000-liter) spill of post-production crude that began leaking early Saturday from what officials said is a pipeline connected to an oil rig offshore.
+Beaches could remain closed for weeks or even months, Huntingdon Beach Mayor Kim Carr warned.

+"Our wetlands are being degraded and portions of our coastline are completely covered in oil," she said.

-The US Coast Guard coordinating the response said early Monday that oil amounting to less than three percent of the spill plume -- estimated to be 5.8 nautical miles (6.7 miles, 10 kilometers) long -- had been recovered, and that more than a mile of oil containment booms had been deployed.
+The US Coast Guard, which is coordinating the response, said oil amounting to less than three percent of the spill plume -- estimated to be 5.8 nautical miles long -- had been recovered, and that more than a mile of oil containment booms had been deployed.

-"Unfortunately, we are starting to see oil covered fish and birds washing up along our coastline," including in protected wetlands, the City of Huntington Beach said in a statement Sunday.
+"Unfortunately, we are starting to see oil covered fish and birds washing up along our coastline," including in protected wetlands, the City of Huntington Beach said Sunday.

 The city of around 200,000 people identified the company responsible for the leak as Beta Offshore, a California subsidiary of Houston-based Amplify Energy Corp.